muskahya/mkahya/content/publication/conference-paper2/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE International Conference on Image Processing*
+publication: In *International Conference on Machine Learning and Applications*
-publication_short: In *ICIP*
+publication_short: In *ICMLA*

-abstract: This paper proposes a short-range FMCW radar-based facial authentication and out-of-distribution (OOD) detection framework.
-Our pipeline jointly estimates the correct classes for the in-distribution (ID) samples and detects the OOD samples to prevent their inaccurate prediction.
-Our reconstruction-based architecture consists of a main convolutional block with one encoder and multi-decoder configuration, and intermediate linear encoder-decoder parts.
-Together, these elements form an accurate human face classifier and a robust OOD detector.
-For our dataset, gathered using a 60 GHz short-range FMCW radar, our network achieves an average classification accuracy of 98.07% in identifying in-distribution human faces.
-As an OOD detector, it achieves an average Area Under the Receiver Operating Characteristic (AUROC) curve of 98.50% and an average False Positive Rate at 95% True Positive Rate (FPR95) of 6.20%.
-Also, our extensive experiments show that the proposed approach outperforms previous OOD detectors in terms of common OOD detection metrics.
+abstract: Out-of-distribution (OOD) detection is critical for the safe deployment of modern neural network architectures, as it aims to identify samples outside the training domain.
+In this paper, we introduce RFOOD, a novel OOD detection framework designed for real-time, privacy-preserving facial authentication using low-cost frequency-modulated continuous-wave (FMCW) radar.
+RFOOD employs both range-Doppler and micro range- Doppler images to enhance the detection accuracy.
+The architecture consists of a multi-encoder multi-decoder Body Part (BP) and Intermediate Linear Encoder-Decoder (ILED) components.
+This design allows the system to accurately classify a single individual's face as in-distribution (ID) while identifying all other faces as OOD.
+On our dataset collected with 60 GHz short-range FMCW radar, RFOOD achieves an Area Under the Receiver Operating Characteristic (AUROC) curve of 94.13 % and a False Positive Rate of 18.12% at a True Positive Rate of 95 % (FPR95).
+Additionally, RFOOD outperforms state-of-the-art OOD detection methods in common OOD detection metrics and operates in real-time.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.